pazadam/VIA-TARIQ/README.md

 ### **Note on the usage**

 Since source points in the scenario 1 are generated randomly in each simulation run, the resulting LCPs will differ every time the script is ran.
 The assumptions is that the number of calculated LCPs is high enough to reveal statistically more probable places that channel movement in the landscape (natural corridors of movement) with only minor deviations.
-The full evaluation and analysis of the material is provided in the article —-, and full dataset is published at Zenodo repository.
+The full evaluation and analysis of the material is provided in the article that refers to this repository, and full dataset is published at Zenodo repository.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_